 As part of the contract with the University, Care UK has earmarked over half a million pounds to further improve the care it offers to residents living with dementia.
 The majority of this money will be spent on one of the most comprehensive programmes of training and awareness building that the organisation has ever embarked upon.

-ENRICH has been developed by the National Institute for Health Research (NIHR), and is a resource supported by the NIHR.
+ENRICH has been developed by the National Institute for Health and Care Research (NIHR), and is a resource supported by the NIHR.
 The website is maintained by the NIHR School for Social Care Research, and the ENRICH Network is managed by the NIHR Clinical Research Network.